cadrev/appliance-recognition/README.md

 ## Appliance Recognition
-This is a simple project to practice and demonstrate the fullstack development of a Smart Plug IoT solution capable of predicting an appliance in use.
+This a research project to practice and demonstrate the fullstack development of a Smart Plug IoT solution capable of predicting an appliance in use.

        Folder   |  Description